katoxiv/resumeNebulaNavigator/README.md

 Acknowledgments

 Special thanks to OpenAI for providing the language model used in this application, and to the creators of the libraries and tools used to build and deploy it.

+For more information, collaboration and insight, contact katoxiv@gmail.com.